Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 What happens when there are still funds in the `HoldingRegister` after the execution of every instruction is done ?

 `pallet-xcm` implements the `DropAssets` trait which defines what to do with the funds.
 The current implementation traps these assets by adding an asset trap.
-Then these funds will need to be eventually claimed back by the same origin via `AssetClaims` instruction, which requires the implementation of `ClaimAssets` trait.
+Then, these funds will need to be eventually claimed back by the same origin via `AssetClaims` instruction, which requires the implementation of `ClaimAssets` trait.

 These traps are stored in `AssetTraps`, a map where the key is the blake2 (256bits) of the `(origin, assets)` tuple.
 The storage value is the number of times this tuple has been trapped.
 The user have to perform as many claims as traps occured.